stevencorrea/mastering-github-students-project/git-add.md

 `git add .`

+- To add all new or modified files in the Git repo to staging:

+`git add [-A-|-all]`

 - To force an a specific ignored file to be added to the staging area:

 `git add -f <filename>`

+More complicated options that can be used with the `git add` command can be found in the [Git documentation](https://git-scm.com/docs/git-add)

 ## Links to more specific details about how Git tracks and stores file changes

+The [Git documentation site](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain) contains a detailed chapter on how Git manages to keep track of changed files and add them to the database)